dapr/dapr/tests/docs/writing-integration-test.md

 Integration tests are run against a live running daprd binary locally.
 Each test scenario is run against a new instance of daprd, where each scenario modifies the daprd configuration to suit the test.
 Tests are expected to complete within seconds, ideally less than 5, and should not take longer than 30.
-Binaries always built from source within the test.
+Binaries are always built from source within the test.